 Here are some points on Product Management vs Brand Management

-Behind every successful product is a hand of a product manager while to sustain the success of a product is a role of a Brand Manager.
+Behind every successful product is the hand of a product manager while to sustain the success of a product is the role of a Brand Manager.

-A success of any product or service of company’s prolific venture or services lay in the hand of a product manager.
+The success of any product or service of the company’s prolific venture or services lay in the hand of a product manager.

 It is this person who is responsible for making the product a success.
 He conceptualizes the product to make it suitable for the right audience and at the right time, this means he sees that product has all the features that make it conducive for the people the company is targeting.

-The product management has a capability to understand the needs of the customers and then to come up with the compelling product definition.
+The product manager has the capability to understand the needs of the customers and then to come up with a compelling product definition.